theiagen/public_health_bioinformatics/docs/contribution_guide.md

 # PHB Documentation Contribution Guide

-The documentation for PHB is hosted in this directory.
+The documentation for PHB is hosted in the `docs/` directory.
 This documentation is written in Markdown and is built using [MkDocs](https://www.mkdocs.org/) and the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

 This guide is intended to provide a brief overview of the documentation structure and how to contribute to the documentation, including standard language and formatting conventions.